List of Dinosaur King characters: Dinosaurs

 Other Info: The Alpha Gang saw a talent for soccer in Altirhinus when it tried to eat a giant ball of grass.
-They later managed to get it and Chomp into a game of soccer, using a giant ball made of Alpha Droids.
-However, when they Alpha Gang tried to set the droids on them, it turned out that getting kicked around made them too dizzy to capture them, though they managed to recover later and held down Ace from the fight against Terry.
-Altirhinus hates the Super Impact move because it makes it feel dizzy (The genus name "Altirhinus" is mispronounced in the 4kids dub).
+They later managed to get it and Chomp into a game of soccer, using a giant ball made of Alpha Droids, but when they Alpha Gang tried to set the droids on them, it turned out that getting kicked around made them too dizzy to capture them, though they managed to recover later and held down Ace from the fight against Terry.
+Altirhinus hates the Super Impact move because it makes it feel dizzy (the genus name "Altirhinus" is mispronounced in the 4kids dub).